Microsoft ditching its Windows 95-era icons: Report

-San Francisco, May 7 (IANS) As a part of "sweeping visual rejuvenation" planned for later this year, Microsoft is finally preparing to refresh its Windows 95-era icons.
+San Francisco: As a part of "sweeping visual rejuvenation" planned for later this year, Microsoft is finally preparing to refresh its Windows 95-era icons.

 The software giant has been slowly improving the icons it uses in Windows 10.
 So, far it has redesigned File Explorer, folder, Recycle Bin, disk drive icons and more, The Verge reported.